saimeda1/L08-Team-1/PhaseTwoREADME.md

 This tests the add comment command handling functionality.
 It verifies that the client correctly adds a comment to a post when provided with a valid input.

 # Who Submitted What
-- Bianca Olea worked on checking the code and docuumentation for the various files and READMe
+- Bianca Olea worked on checking the code and documentation for the various files and READMe